Zynerba Pharmaceuticals Could Run Up Due To Upcoming Key Catalysts: Our Idea Of The Month

 Risk mitigation for a long stock position can be done by buying out of the money September puts (e.g. 12.5 strike).

-Sell-side analyst commentary: Median price target from 8 ratings (all Buy) is $31 (issued within last 3 months).
+Median price target from eight ratings (all Buy) is $31 (issued within last three months).
 A top-ranked Jefferies analyst reiterated Buy rating with $32 price target recently.
-The analyst mentioned that positive data (all 3 phase 2 trials) could propel the stock price to more than $65-75/share and failure in all 3 trials could drop shares to $4-5.
+The analyst mentioned that positive data (all three Phase 2 trials) could propel the stock price to more than $65-75/share and failure in all three trials could drop shares to $4-5.

-Insider activity: About 200K of common stock was bought by insiders (including CFO) in May this year.
+About 200K of common stock was bought by insiders (including CFO) in May this year.

-Institutional Holdings: Prominent institutional investors in the stock include Cormorant Asset Management, Perceptive Advisors, and Citadel Advisors.
+Prominent institutional investors in the stock include Cormorant Asset Management, Perceptive Advisors, and Citadel Advisors.

-Conclusion: We are optimistic about the probability of success of all 3 phase 2 trials of ZYN002 based on the available clinical data.
+We are optimistic about the probability of success of all three Phase 2 trials of ZYN002 based on the available clinical data.
 The stock has pulled back to its 200-day moving average, thus providing an attractive long entry point.
 Our first price target is $27 (1-2 years time frame) with Buy rating.

-Risks in this investment: There is no guarantee that the phase 2 ZYN002 trials will succeed.
-Phase 2 trials for ZYN002 are being conducted in Australia and New Zealand and US phase 3 trials may be needed before FDA approval.
+There is no guarantee that the Phase 2 ZYN002 trials will succeed.
+Phase 2 trials for ZYN002 are being conducted in Australia and New Zealand and US Phase 3 trials may be needed before FDA approval.
 ZYN0001 and ZYN002 are expected to be classified as controlled substance by DEA.
 The controlled substance scheduling process may need extra time (a year) after FDA approval (though DEA can issue a temporary scheduling order 90 days after FDA approval).
 Off-label, medically prescribed cannabis preparations may compete with ZYN002 and ZYN001.
 The company may be exposed to foreign currency exchange rate risk.

 Author's note: To get more investment ideas like this as soon as they are published, click on my profile and hit the big orange "Follow" button and choose the real-time alerts option.